janaSunrise/janaSunrise/README.md

     self.age = 15
     self.birthday = "27-10-2006"

-    self.tagline = "A guy who loves to learn ☀️ with dreams to achieve something awesome!"
+    self.tagline = "A guy who loves to learn with dreams to achieve something awesome! ☀️"

     # -- About section --
     self.loves_to = [